rabbitmq/rabbitmq-website/site/install-rpm.md

 ### <a id="install-zero-dependency-rpm" class="anchor" href="#install-zero-dependency-rpm">Zero-dependency Erlang from RabbitMQ</a>

-[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed via Yum repositories [on Bintray](https://bintray.com/rabbitmq-erlang/rpm/erlang) and [Package Cloud](https://packagecloud.io/rabbitmq/erlang) as well as a direct download.
+[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed via Yum repositories on [Package Cloud](https://packagecloud.io/rabbitmq/erlang) and [Bintray](https://bintray.com/rabbitmq-erlang/rpm/erlang) as well as a [direct download](https://github.com/rabbitmq/erlang-rpm/releases).

 As the name suggests, the package strips off some Erlang modules and dependencies that are not essential for running RabbitMQ.